10 Study Tips and Skills That’ll Bring Out the Genius In You

 Click to Expand

-If you have very intense reading to do, like a law student, go the extra step and write, rewrite, and summarize each paragraph in the margins.
+If you have very intense reading to do, like a law or medical student, go the extra step and write, rewrite, and summarize each paragraph in the margins.
 The very process of rewording something helps you understand the idea.
-For words that are a mouthful, like “staphylococcus“ or “the depolarization of the membrane potential,” don’t just skim over them!
+For words that are a mouthful, like “staphylococcus” or “the depolarization of the membrane potential,” don’t just read over them!
+(We often automatically skim over words that intimidate us.)
 Say them out-loud to help you know how to say them rather than fear them.

 4. How to deal with music while studying.